SAP SE – Annual report – 31 December 2025

 ▪ Acquisition-related third-party expenses

 We exclude certain acquisition-related expenses for the purpose of calculating operating profit (non-IFRS) and operating margin (non-IFRS) when evaluating SAP’s continuing operational performance, because these expenses generally cannot be changed or influenced by management after the relevant acquisition other than by disposing of the acquired assets.
 Since management at levels below the Executive Board does not influence these expenses, we generally do not consider these expenses for the purpose of evaluating the performance of management units.
 We also exclude restructuring expenses because they are volatile and generally cannot be influenced by management at levels below the Executive Board.
-Furthermore, we exclude expenses for regulatory compliance matters (as these expenses are non-recurring and relate to conduct that took place in prior performance periods) so that users of our consolidated financial statements and the Combined Management Report can see the information that our management uses to manage the business.
+Furthermore, we exclude expenses for regulatory compliance matters, as these expenses are non-recurring and relate to conduct that took place in prior performance periods, so that users of our consolidated financial statements and the combined management report can see the information that our management uses to manage the business.

 Non-Operating Income, Net (Non-IFRS)